Make Data-Driven Decisions with Agile Ad Hoc Analysis

 3 Steps to Effective Ad Hoc Analysis

 With the right self-service analytics tool, conducting agile ad hoc analysis is simple.
-These four basic steps will deliver the insights your team needs for better decision-making.
+These three basic steps will deliver the insights your team needs for better decision-making.

 CONNECT A CENTRALIZED REPOSITORY OF DATA